httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   Accept-CH: Sec-CH-Example, Sec-CH-Example-2
 ~~~

-When a client receives an HTTP response advertising support for provided list of Clients Hints, it SHOULD process it as origin ({{!RFC6454}}) opt-in to receive Client Hint header fields advertised in the field-value, for subsequent same-origin requests.

-  - The opt-in MUST be delivered over a secure transport.
-  - The opt-in SHOULD be persisted and bound to the origin to enable delivery of Client Hints on subsequent requests to the server's origin, and MUST NOT be persisted for an origin that isn't HTTPS.
+When a client receives an HTTP response containing `Accept-CH`, it indicates that the origin opts-in to receive the indicated request header fields for subsequent same-origin requests.
+The opt-in MUST be ignored if delivered over non-secure transport or for an origin with a scheme different from HTTPS.
+It SHOULD be persisted and bound to the origin to enable delivery of Client Hints on subsequent requests to the server's origin.

+For example:

 ~~~ example
   Accept-CH: Sec-CH-Example, Sec-CH-Example-2
   Accept-CH: Sec-CH-Example-3
 ~~~

-For example, based on the Accept-CH example above, which is received in response to a user agent navigating to "https://example.com", and delivered over a secure transport: a user agent will have to persist an Accept-CH preference bound to "https://example.com" and use it for user agent navigations to "https://example.com" and any same-origin resource requests initiated by the page constructed from the navigation's response.
+Based on the Accept-CH example above, which is received in response to a user agent navigating to "https://example.com", and delivered over a secure transport: a user agent will have to persist an Accept-CH preference bound to "https://example.com" and use it for user agent navigations to "https://example.com" and any same-origin resource requests initiated by the page constructed from the navigation's response.
 This preference will not extend to resource requests initiated to "https://example.com" from other origins.

 ## Interaction with Caches

-When selecting an optimized response based on one or more Client Hints, and if the resource is cacheable, the server needs to generate a Vary response header field ({{RFC7234}}) to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.
+When selecting a response based on one or more Client Hints, and if the resource is cacheable, the server needs to generate a Vary response header field ({{RFC7234}}) to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.

 ~~~ example
   Vary: Sec-CH-Example